Create & Manage Events

 The following columns are optional to import on a draft event schedule.
 These can also be configured once a draft schedule with the minimum required information has been entered, from within the draft schedule:

-Draft Event: If you have exported a CSV of copied events, this column will already be populated for you.
+• Draft Event: If you have exported a CSV of copied events, this column will already be populated for you.
 If you are importing a completely new schedule (i.e. you did not roll forward a schedule), this can be omitted or left blank.

+• Original Event: If you are importing a completely new schedule, this column can be left blank.
 If you have exported a CSV of copied draft events, this column will be populated with the unique ID numbers of the existing events.
 This information should not be changed as the original event ID will help Elentra know which resources, curriculum tags, etc. to associate with this event.

-Recurring Event: If you are creating a brand new schedule, enter the draft event ID of the first event in the series in the recurring event column for the main event and each subsequent recurring event.
+• Recurring Event: If you are creating a brand new schedule, enter the draft event ID of the first event in the series in the recurring event column for the main event and each subsequent recurring event.
 If you are working with a schedule of events copied forward, you will see the identifier of the draft event number of the first event in the recurring series.

 • To add additional recurring events to a schedule, copy a line representing a recurring event.
 Edit the duplicated draft event so that it has a new, unique draft id number, and update the title, audience and location as required.
 Leave the original event information as it is.